andsontan/xpiks/_posts/2014-12-28-building-xpiks-alone.markdown

 - download latest Qt (5.4) for your platform
 - while installing, add Qt bin directory to your PATH
-- download source code in Downloads section of this release
+- download source code in <a href="{{ site.url }}/downloads">Downloads</a> section
-- download source code or initialize the repository of tiny-AES
+- download source code or initialize the repository of tiny-AES (`git submodule init` and `git submodule update`)
-- rename tiny-AES/aes.c to tiny-AES/aes.cpp for correct build
+- rename `tiny-AES/aes.c` to `tiny-AES/aes.cpp` for correct build
-- [Windows] if you're building for Windows, build Zlib (see instructions below)
+- <span class="gray">[Windows]</span> if you're building for Windows, build Zlib (see instructions below)
 - open xpiks-qt.pro file with Qt Creator installed with Qt
 - select build target Release, press "Run qmake" and then "Build"
 - now you can use xpiks-qt on your computer

-To build zlib under Windows for Xpiks, do:
+To build zlib under Windows for Xpiks, do the following:

-- download zlib (1.2.8) source code and extract to scr/zlib-1.2.8
+- download zlib (1.2.8) source code and extract to `scr/zlib-1.2.8`
-- open zlib-project and build it for Debug/Release
+- open Qt zlib-project (in the repository) and build it for Debug/Release
-- copy z.lib and z.pdb to src/libs directory
+- copy z.lib and z.pdb to `src/libs` directory

 If you wish to redistribute it for similar desktop platforms to yours, follow next steps:

-- after build is successful, navigate to build directory, open it in terminar
+- after build is successful, navigate to build directory, open it in terminal
 - find macdeployqt, windeployqt or any similar tool in Qt bin directory
-- read help of ..deployqt tool and execute it with necessary parameters to include qt frameworks which are needed for build as well as QML directories
+- read help of *deployqt tool and execute it with necessary parameters to include qt frameworks which are needed for build as well as QML directories

 Sample macdeployqt command for OS X can be found lower: (depends on your build-* directory path)